 The SSC reviewed a progress report on the Norton Sound Red King Crab assessment and associated research.
-The annual process start date has been changed to February 1, where the CPT would establish proposed ABC/OFL estimates in their January meeting, and the SSC and Council would review the documents in their February meeting.
-There were no new model requests from the CPT in May 2015 and none from the SSC in June 2015.
+The annual process start date has been changed to February 1, where the CPT would establish proposed ABC OFL estimates in their January meeting, and the SSC and Council would review the documents in its February meeting.
+There were no new model requests from the CPT in May 2015, and none from the SSC in June 2015.

 The SSC reiterates its concern that the mortality parameter used for the last length class is viewed as biologically implausible.
 The SSC appreciates the State's efforts to explore the mechanisms underlying the observed rapid decline in the largest size class.
-In particular, the report on tagging studies should be useful in interpreting whether these large losses of older crab were due to movement out of the district or some unknown source of mortality.
+In particular, the report on tagging studies should be useful in interpreting whether these large losses of older crab were due to movement out of the district or some other source of mortality.
 The SSC also appreciates receiving an update on observed molting probabilities.
 The SSC encourages efforts in the future to incorporate this new information into the assessment.

-The CPT requested that the assessment author present additional information to better understand the iterative re-weighting process for setting the effective sample size for length-frequency data.
-The SSC supports the CPT's recommendations of exploring iterative re-weighting procedures after the CAPAM data-weighting workshop in late October 2015.
-The SSC also recommends that the author follows the terms of reference and provide retrospective estimates of spawning stock biomass and the appropriate statistics (e.g., Mohns' rho).
+The CPT requested that the assessment author present additional information to better understand the iterative re-weighting process for setting the effective samples size for length-frequency data.
+The SSC supports the plan team's recommendations of exploring iterative re-weighting procedures after the Center for the Advancement of Population Assessment Methodology (CAPAM) data-weighting workshop in late October 2015.
+The SSC also recommends that the author follow the terms of reference and provide retrospective estimates of spawning stock biomass and the appropriate statistics (e.g., Mohns' rho).